zencrepes/zindexer/README.md

 <!-- introduction -->

-This script has been created to easily export Data from GitHub & Jira and import it into an Elasticsearch instance.
+This script has been created to easily export Data from GitHub, Jira, CircleCI & more and import it into an Elasticsearch instance to be later used for data analystics (via ZenCrepes, Kibana or other)

 Whenever possible (i.e. issues, milestones, projects), it loads data sorted by the updated date in descending order (most recent first) and will stop as soon as it find the same node already in Elasticsearch.
 This way, first load takes some time, then you can just cron it to keep your Elasticsearch instance up to date.